trin94/PySide6-project-template/README.md

    ```shell
    just init
    ```

 ## Workflow

-Whenever you change files in the `data`, `i18n`, or `qml` directories, run:
+Whenever you change files in the `data`, `i18n`, or `qt/qml` directories, run:

 ```shell
 just build-develop
 ```

-This compiles them into a Python file in the myapp folder, so the app recognizes them on startup.
+This compiles them into a Python file which is picked up during startup.

 To start the app, run: